Text2Model: Modeling Copilots for Text-to-Model Translation: Introduction

 The use of knowledge graph representation of the underlying constraint network and the grammar encoding of the constraint modeling language for code generation are novel contributions of our work that have not been studied before.

-We open-source the \textsc{Text2Model} pipeline to evaluate these strategies and support the addition of new methods in future.
+We open-source the \textsc{Text2Model} collection\footnote{\url{https://skadio.github.io/text2model/}}, a suite of LLM modeling copilots, datasets, fined-tuned models, demos, interactive editor, and online leaderboard for translating natural language text into formal combinatorial constraint models.
 We present numerical results to assess the execution accuracy (does the generated model compile and run?) and the solution accuracy (is the solution found correct/optimal?).
 These results form the baseline of our online \textsc{Text2Model} leaderboard, which is ready to accommodate new methods (or new LLMs) as they arise.

 Our second contribution, \textsc{Text2Zinc}, is a unified and cross-domain dataset that combines \textit{both satisfaction and optimization problems} expressed in natural language.
 This is the \textit{first dataset} in this line of research that enables modeling both satisfaction and optimization problems.
 Existing datasets only cover one objective; either feasibility or optimization.
 In addition, our modelling approach remains \textit{agnostic to the underlying solving technology} addressing a significant gap in literature focus only on a specific solver.
 In our approach, the generated models can be compiled into different backends, thanks to our \textsc{MiniZinc} integration, including Constraint Programming solvers, such as Gecode and Chuffed, SAT/LCG solvers, such as Google Or-Tools, and Mathematical Programming solvers, SCIP and Gurobi.